bradleyfalzon/revgrep/README.md

 `revgrep` CLI tool will return an exit status of 1 if any issues match, else it will return 0.
 Consider using `${PIPESTATUS[0]}` for the exit status of the `go vet` command in the above example.

+See `-help` for additional options regarding specifying revisions.